fhiso/legacy-format/data-model.md

 :   The name of the electronic data source that was used to obtain the data in this transmission.
 For example, the data may have been obtained from a CD-ROM disc that was named "U.S. 1880 CENSUS CD-ROM vol. 13."

 Payload
-:   A string.
+:   A *line string*.
 It is RECOMMENDED that implementations support payloads of at least 90 characters.

 Substructures
+:   `[COPR]`?
 :   `[DATE]`?
-:   `[COPR]`?

 #### Context .`[SOUR]`.`[DATA]`